liamzdenek/hiive-application/memory-bank/roorules.md

 - Configure AWS CDK for infrastructure as code
 - Use AWS CLI for interacting with AWS services
 - Implement AWS best practices for security and cost management
+- Use Nx CLI for managing the monorepo
+- Use nx run-many for building, testing, and linting all packages
+- Use nx run for targeting specific packages
+- Use nx graph to visualize the dependency graph

 ## Candidate Background Relevance
 - Liam has experience reducing Time-to-Value from weeks to 15 minutes, which aligns with creating an efficient demo